AmpersandTarski/TheToolsWeUse/klad.md

 If you need to restart the apache server for whatever reason, here is the command:

-`sudo /opt/bitnami/ctlscript.sh restart apache`
+`sudo rcapache2 restart`

 ## 3. Installing Haskell

 In order to build an Ampersand-compiler, we need a Haskell installation.
 We only need a working machine, so this step merely requires section 1 to be finished successfully.

-I have used Haskell stack for installing Haskell.
-First I installed `stack` by following the instructions on the internet for a generic Linux installation:
+You need Haskell stack for installing Haskell.
+I found stack already on this machine.
+It is installed as`/usr/local/bin/stack`.

-`bitnami@Wolfram:~$ sudo apt-get update`

-`bitnami@Wolfram:~$ curl -sSL https://get.haskellstack.org/ | sh`

-Stack works.
-It is installed to `/usr/local/bin/stack`.

 Stack gives a warning about the PATH: